Markvanderuit/dual_hierarchy_tsne/README.md

 ## Introduction

-This repository contains a library and accompanying demo application implementing our dual-hierarchy acceleration of *t-distributed Stochastic Neighbor Embedding* ([t-SNE](https://lvdmaaten.github.io/tsne/)).
+This repository contains a library and an accompanying demo application implementing our dual-hierarchy acceleration of *t-distributed Stochastic Neighbor Embedding* ([t-SNE](https://lvdmaaten.github.io/tsne/)).

 In short, our method accelerates the t-SNE minimization by generating a pair of spatial hierarchies; one over the embedding, and another over a discretization of the embedding's space.
 We consider approximations of the interactions between these hierarchies, allowing us to significantly reduce the number of N-body computations performed.
 Our method runs fully on the GPU using OpenGL/CUDA, and currently outperforms both the CUDA implementation of FIt-SNE as well as linear-complexity t-SNE
 Finally, it scales to 3D embeddings as well.

-For full details and performance comparisons, check out our recent [paper](...) "*An Efficient Dual-Hierarchy t-SNE Minimization*"!
+For details and performance comparisons, check out our recent paper "*An Efficient Dual-Hierarchy t-SNE Minimization*" ([journal](...), [preprint](...)).

 ## Prerequisites
 Ensure your system satisfies the following requirements: